mitjafelicijan/mitjafelicijan.com/content/2020-03-29-the-strange-case-of-elasticsearch-allocation-failure.md

 }
 ```

 After that I went on a hunt again.
-I won't bother you with all the details because hours/days went by until I was finally able to re-index the problematic index and hope for the best.
+I won't bother you with all the details because hours/days went by until I was finally able to re-index the problematic index and hoped for the best.
 Until that moment even re-indexing was giving me errors.

 ```yaml
 POST _reindex